 Tyler Blackwell (he/him) is currently the Curator of Contemporary Art at the Speed Art Museum.
-Specializing in queer and historically underrepresented artist practices, post-1960s abstract painting and sculpture, and digital media, he has worked in both university and encyclopedic art museums.
+Specializing in queer and historically underrepresented artist practices, post-1960s abstract painting and sculpture, and postcolonial strategies in video and photography, he has worked in both university and encyclopedic art museums.

 For the Speed, Blackwell has initiated a new focus exhibition series called “Current Speed,” which will focus on emerging and mid-career artists.
-The first iterations of this series center on Sky Hopinka (2022), Angel Otero/Leslie Martinez (2023), and Kathia St. Hilaire (2024, co-organized with the Clark Art Institute), Vian Sora (2025, co-organized with the Santa Barbara Museum of Art).
+The first iterations of this series center on Sky Hopinka (2022), Angel Otero/Leslie Martinez (2023), and Kathia St. Hilaire (2024, co-organized with the Clark Art Institute).
 He is also currently at work on the first major museum survey devoted to the interdisciplinary practice of artist Marie Watt (Seneca Nation of Indians).
 He is leading the effort to build and significantly broaden the Speed Art Museum’s contemporary collection and to rethink its contemporary art displays.

 Prior to 2018, Blackwell held positions at the Smart Museum of Art at the University of Chicago and the Art Institute of Chicago’s Department of Modern and Contemporary Art, where he supported permanent collection acquisitions and the organization of wide-ranging exhibitions, commissions, programs, and performances.
 His writing has been published in exhibition catalogues for the Blaffer, the Art Institute of Chicago, the Smart Museum of Art, and the Centre for Fine Arts Brussels.
 Blackwell holds a MA from the University of Chicago.